The Walkley Awards for Excellence in Journalism

 - Nikon-Walkley Photo of the Year is a single image only.
 This is not an entered category but is chosen from all work entered by photographers in the Nikon-Walkley photographic categories.

-- Nikon-Walkley Portrait Prize is a single image only.
+- Nikon Portrait Prize is a single image only.

 Entry process and requirements for photographers:

-- Photographers must submit entry statement (of up to 400 words) with each category entered
+- Photographers must submit an entry statement with each category entered.

 Material specifications for photographers